jboss-fuse/quickstarts/standalone/sap-qidoclist-destination-standalone/README.md

 What is it?
 -----------

 This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Queued IDoc List Destination Camel component.
-This component and its endpoints should be used in cases where a camel route is required to send lists of Intermediate document (IDoc) to an SAP system in order.
+This component and its endpoints should be used in cases where a camel route is required to send lists of Intermediate document (IDoc) to an SAP system and ensure that the document lists are processed in the SAP system in the same order that they were sent.

 This quick start uses XML files containing serialized IDoc document lists to create Customer records in the Flight Data Application within SAP.
 These files are consumed by the quickstart's route and their contents are then converted to string message bodies.
 These messages are then routed to an `sap-qidoclist-destination` endpoint which converts and sends them to SAP as a list of `FLCUSTOMER_CREATEFROMDATA01` type IDoc documents to create Customer records.
 These iDoc lists are serializes within SAP on the inbound queue `QUICKSTARTQUEUE`.

 In studying this quick start you will learn:

+* How to configure the Camel runtime environment in order to deploy the JBoss Fuse SAP Queued IDoc List Destination Camel component.
 * How to define a Camel route containing the JBoss Fuse SAP Queued IDoc List Destination Camel component using the Spring XML syntax.
 * How to use the JBoss Fuse SAP Queued IDoc List Destination Camel component to send IDoc lists to SAP.
 * How to configure connections used by the component.